nagac1993/nagac1993/README.md

 - 👋 Hi, I’m Nagaraja
-- 👀 I’m interested in machine learning
+- 👀 I’m interested in ML,AI and ANN (as of now)
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning ML
-- 💞️ I’m looking to collaborate on machine learning
+- 💞️ I’m looking to collaborate on ML learning
 - 📫 How to reach me nagac1993@gamil.com

 <!---